 Learn how local governments can design better partnerships to implement community sustainability plans.

-The “planning to implementation gap” is what IC3 member and School of Environment, Enterprise and Development (SEED) professor Amelia Clarke has been researching for more than ten years.
+The “planning to implementation gap” is what School of Environment, Enterprise and Development (SEED) professor Amelia Clarke has been researching for more than ten years.
 Her current project Implementing Sustainable Community Plans looks at how local governments can best engage partners to implement Sustainable Community Plans and how to design those partnerships to ensure progress and meaningful outcomes.
 These multi-stakeholder partnerships can include businesses, non-governmental organizations, academic institutions, other levels of government, etc.

 “Design matters,” stresses Dr. Clarke, Principal Investigator of a research team which includes Waterloo graduate students, several partner organizations and five academics from other institutions.
 “It’s one thing to have wonderful plans but the design of the implementation matters.
 The implementation design will make a difference on what you will be able to achieve.”